 It dawns on me that my lack of motivation might be linked to my inability to make plans for the future – no travel, no vacation plans, no new hat sales.
 I can’t focus on a book, I just re-read the same page over and over before putting it down.
 The only thing I’m doing now is charity work.
 I wonder if Mom spent so much time doing the same thing (knitting scarves, making candles for church bazaars), because it was the only outlet available to her to break up the tedium of life alone at home.

 - Court rules today that emolument case can proceed against Trump.

 - Wisconsin court overturns the governor’s stay at home order, and a bar fills with a crowd of unmasked patrons in about 45 minutes.
-I’m now setting a COVID-19 timer for a spike in cases in Wisconsin.

 - Epidemiologists predict a bleak winter, one that the US is not prepared for.

 And today there’s news of a nurse in Snohomish who may have had COVID-19 over Christmas.
 I still think that Mom may have been an early and undiagnosed case, though I will never know for sure.
 But news like this certainly makes me wonder.

 May 15, 2020 – Today’s trends

 - Hogs are being destroyed because packing plants are closing, so the hogs cannot be processed into food, and farmers can no longer afford to keep them fed.